anmol-dandiwal/elixir-poker-assignment/README.md

 # elixir-poker-assignment

-This assignment's purpose was to practice programming in elixir.
+This projects's purpose was to practice programming in elixir.

 This program is used by calling Poker.deal with a list of ten (10) integers ranging from one (1) to fifty-two (52).
 This list represents the top ten cards of a 52 card deck.